koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 Here is a great talk about this topic.
-Sebastian decides the design of React architecure.
+Sebastian is a core member of React, he decides the design of React architecure.

 I recommend watching the video.
 -->